Chapter 17:

 “So?”

-“Baby steps,” Teri replied.
-“I also tried jogging, but I ended up running like the wind—like record level fast.
-But once I lost focus, the pain came to me and I had to crawl my way back here.”
+“Baby steps,” Teri replied, avoiding her curious gaze.
+“I also tried jogging, but I ended up running like the wind—like really fast.
+But as soon as I lost focus, the pain came and I had to crawl my way back here.
+So that’s how I discovered that the ink had healing properties.”

 “Have heard of it.”

-“So that’s not a yes, which means a no.” Yayoi sighed.
-“Don’t tell Taku I know anime, it would probably send him over to the moon.
-Anyway… If you don’t know, then that’s okay.
+“That’s not a yes, which means it’s a no.” Yayoi sighed.
+“Don’t tell Taku I know… it would probably send him over to the moon.
+Anyway, if you don’t know… then that’s okay.
 What have you been doing so far?”

-Teri clutched his chest.
+Teri met her serious gaze and proudly clutched his chest.
 “I try to find this sensation within me.
 Then, I try to focus on it.”

 “Focus on it, how?”